pomier/PASTA/README.txt

     - the protocol used by the server.
     - the number of datagrams sent by the client, and the number of bytes.
     - the number of datagrams sent by the server, and the number of bytes.

+Also, differents plugins can detect:
+    - the type of connection (ssh, scp, etc)
-    - the idle time (a percentage representing how busy the connection was).
+    - the idle time
-    - the connection type (tunnel, scp (up/down), shell, or reverse shell).

-Pasta can also detect stepping stones, depending on the point of view (client-side, proxy-side, server-side).
+    - stepping stones
+    - ...
+Fore more informations about the plugins, look in the .plugin files.

 WARNING

 If the beginning of a connection is missing, the program will not be able to determine if the connection is a ssh one.

-About the plugin stepping_stone_detection_serverside :
-The algorithm used requires the client to send small packets at regular intervals to the server, according to the paper Stepping Stone Detection at The Server Side by Ruei-Min Lin, Yi-Chun Chou, and Kuan-Ta Chen.
-Considering too that the intervals of generated packets at the client are not known by the program, the plugin will not work if Nagle's algorithm is disabled at the client.
+Hence, use the -a option.

 --
 TODO: rest of the file (description of the software, requirements, how
       to use, install, explain that some connections can't be detected, etc)
-      - may be done later